Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 In general, in order to qualify as transfer credits, the following requirements must be met:

-- Courses being transferred are obtained at a regionally accredited institution.
+- Courses being transferred are obtained at a US Department of Education recognized accredited institution.

 - Courses being transferred are at the graduate level.